idaholab/moose/framework/doc/content/syntax/Constraints/index.md

 | Second order Lagrange | Constant monomial | 3 | 1 |
 | First order Lagrange | First order Lagrange | 2 | 1.5 |
 | First order Lagrange | Constant monomial | 2 | 1.5 |

+General meshes in 3D—especially meshes with triangular face elements on the mortar interface—require additional care to ensure convergence.
+Triangular elements on the mortar interface typically exhibit the infamous (and well documented) 'locking' phenomenon; resulting in singular systems that require stabilization or other special treatment.

+The above *primal* convergence rates were realized on tetrahedral and mixed meshes using a stabilization with `delta = 0.1` for the `EqualValueConstraint`, under the additional assumption that meshes (both generated and unstructured) are re-generated for each experiment.
+Uniform refinement of tetrahedral meshes were typically observed to result in *divergence* of the Lagrange multiplier and degradation of primal convergence rates.
+Adaptive refinement of meshes with triangular faces on the mortar interface has not been thoroughly studied in MOOSE and should be approached with caution.

+Based on these observations the following recommendations are provided for using *3D* mortar in MOOSE:

+1. When possible, discretize the secondary side of the mortar interface with QUAD elements (i.e. use HEX elements or carefully oriented PRISM and PYRAMID elements for volume discretization).
+2. When TRI elements are present on the mortar interface, verify the wellposedness of the problem and use stabilization if necessary.
+3. Avoid uniformly refining mesh, instead regenerate meshes when a refined mesh is needed.

 ### Parameters